-Candidates for the Bachelor of Science in International Transportation and Trade are required to perform an internship in an organization in international transportation, trade or another aspect of global business or to complete a summer work experience aboard a SUNY Maritime training vessel.
-The activities are intended to familiarize ITT candidates with profesional work environments and expose them to career opportunities.
+Candidates for the Bachelor of Science in International Transportation and Trade are required to perform, with prior approval, an internship in an organization in international transportation, trade or another aspect of global business or to complete a summer study abroad program.
+The activities are intended to familiarize the ITT candidates with professional work environments and expose them to career opportunities.